Estuary

 • On-Premises Focus: While Matillion’s main product, Matillion ETL, is designed for on-premises deployment, it does offer the Matillion Data Loader as a free cloud service for replication.
 However, migrating from Data Loader to the full ETL tool requires moving from the cloud back to a self-managed environment.

 • Mostly Batch: Matillion ETL had some real-time CDC based on Amazon DMS that has been deprecated.
-The Data Loader does have some CDC, but overall Data Loader is limited in functionality and if it’s based on DMS will have the limitations of DMS as well.
+The Data Loader does have some CDC, but overall, the Data Loader is limited in functionality, and if it’s based on DMS, it will have the limitations of DMS as well.

-• Limited Free Tier: The free Matillion Data Loader lacks support for data transformations, which can make it difficult for users to fully evaluate the platform's capabilities before committing to a paid plan.
+• Limited Free Tier: The free Matillion Data Loader lacks support for data transformations, making it difficult for users to fully evaluate the platform's capabilities before committing to a paid plan.

 • Limited SaaS capabilities: Matillion ETL is more functional than Data Loader.
-For example, while Matillion ETL does support dbt and has strong data transformation capabilities, neither of these features are in the cloud.
+For example, while Matillion ETL does support dbt and has robust data transformation capabilities, neither of these features is in the cloud.

 Pricing

-Matillion's pricing starts at $1,000 per month for 500 credits, where each credit represents a virtual core-hour.
+Marillion's pricing starts at $1,000 monthly for 500 credits, each representing a virtual core hour.
 Costs increase depending on the number of tasks and resources used.
-With each task consuming two cores per hour, the minimum cost can easily rise into the thousands of dollars per month, making it a pricier option for larger data workloads.
+With each task consuming two cores per hour, the minimum cost can easily rise to thousands of dollars monthly, making it a pricier option for larger data workloads.

 Stitch